 8-9.
 IMS AS sends the re-INVITE to remote network side and UE#2, which does not include bootstrap data channel information and application data channel media components in the SDP.

 10. Steps 17-26 of clause AC.7.2.2 applies.
+The SDP answer for application DC sent to the UE#1 is modified as P2A application data channel establishment is accepted.
+In case of modification of ADC type by the network is not supported based on the local policy, as described in step 6b, the SDP answer for application DC includes the rejection and the appropriate cause which indicates that the P2A application data channel establishment is needed for interworking with MTSI UE.
+Based on this rejection and the cause, the UE#1 may initiate P2A application data channel establishment.

 11. UE#1 uses the established application data channel to provide DC application specific information e.g. sends the file (e.g. a photo) to the DC AS, which will be sent to UE#2 from DC AS.